 It has been Greenfield's experience that to gain maximum return on investment it is important to get heifers back into calf and ensure they have a long and productive life.
-Importing heifers to have them calve only one time is a poor investment.
+Importing heifers to have them calve once is a poor investment.